biplavpoudel/MongoDB-Atlas-Administration/README.md

 sudo kill -SIGUSR1 $(pidof mongod)
 ```

-#### 2. Rotating Logs Using Rename and Reopen Rotation Behaviour
+#### 2. Rotating Logs Using rename and reopen rotation behaviour

+By default, MongoDB uses the `--logRotate rename` behavior.
+With `rename` behavior, `mongod` responds to **logRotate** command or **SIGUSER1** signal and renames the current log file by appending a UTC timestamp to the filename, opens a new log file, closes the old log file, and sends all new log entries to the new log file.

 To start mongod with MongoDB’s standard **rename** log rotation behavior, we need to invoke the daemon with the `--logpath` argument.
-Even though rename is not explicitly specified, it’s the default if the --logpath argument is used:
+Even though rename is not explicitly specified, it’s the default if the `--logpath` argument is used:
 ```
 mongod -v --logpath /var/log/mongodb/server1.log
 ```
-To start the mongod process with the **reopen** approach, invoke the daemon with the following cli arguments:
+Similarly, log rotation with `--logRotate` reopen closes and opens the log file following the typical Linux/Unix log rotate behavior.
+To start the mongod process with the **reopen** approach, we invoke the `mongod` daemon with the following cli arguments:
 - `--logpath` sends all diagnostic logging information to a log file
 - `--logappend` appends new entries to the end of the existing log file
 - `--logRotate` determines the behavior for the logRotate command (rename or reopen)